 What is an infusion?

-An infusion is a way to give treatments (therapies), such as medicine or blood products, to a child or young adult through their vein by IV or a central line.
+An infusion is a way to give therapies, such as medicine or blood products, through a vein.
+We use a tube called an IV line or a central line.

 Infusion Services at Seattle Children’s

 Our Infusion Services team gives infusions to children, teens and young adults who are being treated for a wide range of conditions.
 We monitor your child closely so they can receive infusions safely without having to spend a night in the hospital.

 What’s special about Seattle Children’s Infusion Services?

 Our team is highly trained to give your child lifesaving treatment.
 We have clinics in 3 locations, so kids can get many infusions they need without a trip to the hospital or an overnight stay.